tconfrey/BrainTool/README.md

 Open, Close and Control all pages by tag with a single click.
 Great for switching between tasks and projects and keeping your work-space clean.
 <br/><br/>
-Drag, drop to reorder the hierarchy at will.
+Drag and drop to reorder the hierarchy at will.
 Mark pages as TODO/DONE, ToRead or create your own tags and process.
 <br/>

 <img src="/site/AppStoreCollatoral/EditButtons.png" alt="edit buttons" style="border:solid; border-width:thin; width:75%;">